 during the study (Swain et. al., 2021).
 In rivers of Uttar Pradesh recorded a total number of 124 fish species, 74 Genera, and 28 families.
 The rivers have the highest number of species and genera followed by the Gomti, Betwa, Ghagara, and Ken rivers (Sarkar et. al., 2015).
 The fish biodiversity of Uttar Pradesh contributes about 14.68 % of the national fish biodiversity.
-Most dominant order of fish species in Uttar Pradesh is cypriniformes which includes minnows and carps.
-Some other dominant orders include Perciformes, clupeiformes, and Ophiocephaliformes (Prakash, S., 2021).
+Most dominant order of fish species in Uttar Pradesh is Cypriniformes which includes minnows and carps.
+Some other dominant orders include Perciformes, Clupeiformes, and Ophiocephaliformes (Prakash, S., 2021).
 The fish diversity is threatened by habitat loss and depletion due to human intervention.
 Many fish species are endangered, especially in areas with high demand for freshwater.
 Researchers reported that Uttar Pradesh consists of more than 134 fish species including 46 species found in Rapti River and a wide range of carp fishes Rohu (Labeo rohita), Catla (Catla catla), Mrigal (Cirrhinus mrigala) in the Ganges and Yamuna rivers, as well as in the several ponds and wetlands of the region, some of which are endemic reported (Jhingran., 1978; Prakash, S., 2020; Prakash, et. al., 2021).
 A survey study was conducted from January, 2018 to December, 2018 to find out the fish fauna of Rapti River at Balrampur district.
 A total of 27 species of fishes belonging to 19 genera, 14 families and 7 orders were identified as a preliminary.
 Order Siluriformes was found most dominant represented by 10 species, followed by Cypriniformes with 7 species; Perciformes and Ophiocephaliformes with 3 species each; Osteoglossiformes with 2 species while Clupeiformes and Beloniformes with only one species each (Prakash S., 2020).
 Conventionally, the healthy ecosystems of these Rivers maintained stable populations of the fishes (Sinha, R.K., 2015).
 Fish biodiversity in Uttar Pradesh and neighboring regions faces significant threats due to anthropogenic factors, including releasing of several chemical compounds in water bodies, overfishing, pollution, habitat destruction, and rapid industrialization with population growth (Pathak A K., 2018).
 One of the major factors of extension of fish species to illegal fishing of fine-mesh size nets fishing and poisoning of water bodies, electrical fishing, blasting methods, particularly untreated industrial and agricultural effluents, has degraded the quality of aquatic habitats, leading to oxygen depletion, fish mortality, and disruption of breeding cycles in numerous fish species of the water bodies reported (Mishra, et.al., 2021).
-To respond to new challenges and developments, Govt. of India has legislated the Biological Diversity Act 2002 (BDA, 2002) and the Biological Diversity Rules (2004), which aim at the conservation of our natural heritage and ensure the sharing of benefits of the utilization of biological resources in an equitable manner
+To respond to new challenges and developments, Government. of India has legislated the Biological Diversity Act 2002 (BDA, 2002) and the Biological Diversity Rules (2004), which aim at the conservation of our natural heritage and ensure the sharing of benefits of the utilization of biological resources in an equitable manner

-Causes of Fish Extension Overfishing:
+Causes of FishExtinction

+Overfishing:

 Overfishing is one the major factors in the decline of fish species excessive and unethical fishing in restricted areas of water resources.
 Due to intense overfishing, particularly during breeding seasons, their populations have been severely depleted.
 Some species are slow growing their numbers have been unable to recover fast enough to maintain sustainable populations.
 Therefore natural reproduction cycles of many fish species are disrupted.
 These species require time to mature and reproduce, but overfishing has reduced their numbers significantly before they can